malcolmgrace/progrow-gardening/Progrow_backlog.md

 - One script lives in a standalone Google Apps Script project linked to all form response sheets
 - On form submit, it reads the Config sheet from the linked spreadsheet to populate all dynamic values in the confirmation email
 - The confirmation email HTML template is fixed — only the Config values change
-- **Status as of March 28, 2026:** Current script (QT-0124) is hardcoded to Osborne values.
-Universal rewrite is open item 13.
+- **Status as of March 29, 2026:** Universal script complete.
+Reads Config sheet dynamically — no per-client edits required.
+QT-0124 confirmation email updated to reflect monthly pricing ($2,155.00 total, $1,939.50 Option B).

 -----

-*ProGrow Gardening · Malcolm Grace · admin@progrowgardening.ca · (249) 878-9140 · progrowgardening.ca*
+*ProGrow Gardening · Malcolm Grace · <admin@progrowgardening.ca> · (249) 878-9140 · progrowgardening.ca*